A physical therapist helps an elderly man with a stretching exercise in a bright, minimalist room.

 Physical Therapist Assistant

-What is a Physical Therapist Assistant?
+What is a Physical Therapy Assistant?

 Physical Therapist Assistants are employees that work under the supervision of qualified Physical Therapists to help provide therapy services to patients.
 They work with patients who require treatment to regain physical function lost to illnesses, injuries or other medical issues and/or manage symptoms, including pain.
 Physical Therapist Assistants are often referred to as PTAs in the workplace.